Atic Atac: Gameplay

-The game is presented in a top-down perspective and is set inside a labyrinth of a complex castle.
+The game is presented in a top-down perspective (albeit with sideways-on action) and is set inside a complex, labyrinthine castle with multiple floors (accessed by staircases and timed trapdoors) and secret passages.
 The player has been trapped inside and needs to collect three pieces of the "Golden Key of ACG" in order to escape.
 They can choose from three different characters; a Wizard, Knight or Serf.
 Each character has different ground friction, a different weapon to kill common enemies and access to a secret passage unique to them, meaning that navigating the castle is different for each one.

 There are a number of items scattered around the castle, of which the player may carry up to three at a time.
 Some of these are always in the same place at the start of the game, whereas others are distributed randomly.
 Items include differently-coloured keys which will unlock their respective doors, the three pieces of the ACG key, and other items that affect certain enemies or are mere red herrings.
 Common enemies appear in each room upon entering and will attack the player on sight.
 Collision with these enemies destroys them but drains a portion of the player's health.
 There are also stationary poisonous fungi which will drain health constantly if the player is in contact with them, and enemies that require special items in order to either distract, repel or kill them, otherwise they remain in the room, invulnerable to conventional attacks, and rapidly drain the player's health if touched.

 The player has three lives upon starting the game, and should they die a gravestone will appear at their location and stay in place for the remainder of the current game.
 Health can be replenished by collecting food scattered throughout the castle, however it will constantly drop the more the player moves, thus the player may eventually lose a life from starvation if they have not escaped the castle in time.